geom3trik/tuix/README.md

     }
 }
 ```
-To react to events we override the `on_event()` method within the `EventHandler` implementation.
+To react to events we override the `on_event()` method.
 This function is similar to `on_build` but with the addition of an `event` argument.
-Because our counter widget could receive multiple types of events, we need to try downcasting the event message into the `CounterMessage` toye we're looking for.
-After this, we match on the variants and update the internal `value` and the text of the `label` accordingly.
+Because our counter widget could receive multiple types of events, we need to try downcasting the event message into the `CounterMessage` that we are looking for.
+After this, we match on the variants, update the internal `value`, and set the text of the `label` accordingly.

 It's worth spending a moment to discuss what's happening here.
 How does the counter receive the messages?
-This is roughly the order of events happening in tuix whe the user presses the increment button:
+This is roughly the order of events happening in tuix when the user presses the increment button:

 1. Increment button pushes the 'on_press' event (in this case an event with a `CounterMessage::Increment` message) into an event queue in `State`.
 2. Events from state are moved to an `EventManager` which then propagates those events through the hierarchy of widgets.
 By default event are sent down the hierarchy to the target and then back up to the root.
 We didn't specify a target for the `on_press` event so it defaults to the button itself.
 3. Because our counter widget is the parent of the button it receives the event during the down phase of propagation and also on the up phase.
 We intercept this event and react to it, incrementing the value and changing the label text.
-To prevent the counter incrementing again during the up phase we consume the event.
+To prevent the counter incrementing again during the up phase we consume the event with `event.consume()`.
 4. Because we set the text on the label, which is a style property, this automatically triggers a redraw of the UI.
-In general, relayout and redraw will only trigger when a property that would effect the layout or visuals of the app changes (there is also a way to manually trigger them).
+In general, relayout and redraw will only trigger when a property that would affect the layout or visuals of the app changes (there is also a way to manually trigger them).

 Before we finish off this counter example by placing our new counter widget into an app, we need to set some style properties.
 We could use inline styles within our rust code to do this, but for better reusability we'll use CSS, which can be defined in its own file.
 You can find some example styling for this counter in the 'examples/themes' directory of tuix, under the name 'counter_theme.css'.